JacobFrieden/RAG-Project-CS-579/README.md

 The embedding model is set to <bge-small-en-v1.5>

-**To Use:** after adding a valid PineCone API key, call `python load.py <your/path/filename.pdf> --index "index_name"` to perform a commandline file upload.
+**To Use:** after adding a valid PineCone API key to the source code, call `python load.py <your/path/filename.pdf> --index "index_name"` to perform a commandline file upload.